Last Updated on February 28, 2023

 4. Relevant Nursing Midwife Experience:

 As a Nurse Midwife, you take on a range of responsibilities.
 Your job scope is much dependant on where you work.
 Working in private practice, for instance, would require you to take on more duties than you have in a large hospital.
-As a Certified Nurse Midwife, these tasks and responsibilities will typically include the appropriate responsibilities associated with your job in a healthcare setting regarding your experience.
+As a Certified Midwife, these tasks and responsibilities will typically include the appropriate responsibilities associated with your job in a healthcare setting regarding your experience.
 You will need to present your hiring manager with specific technical skills you have gained in a clinical setting during the practical portion of your course and any medical facilities you were previously employed at.

 5. Skills Summary/Key Skills: